brodheadw/bank-statements/README.md

 # bank-statements

-**Bank Statements → Clean Excel Sheets, Automatically**

 ## Overview
-**Bank-Statements** is a personal finance tool designed to simplify the painful task of logging, organizing, and analyzing your bank records.

-In an increasingly financially complex world, maintaining consistent logs is critical.
-Whether it's tracking income from a side hustle, managing shared savings with a spouse, or supervising spending across multiple accounts, there are countless moving parts to stay on top of.
-Having juggled multiple jobs since the age of 16, I've struggled firsthand to wrangle the mountain of statements arriving month after month.
+In an increasingly financially complex world, maintaining consistent logs is crucial.
+Whether it's a side hustle, a spouse, or a subscription, there are many moving parts to track.
+Having juggled multiple jobs since the age of 16, I've experienced firsthand how overwhelming it can be to manage the mountain of bank statements piling up month after month.

+This tool aims to track your personal finances, allowing you to collect valuable data on your spending habits and patterns.
+It is designed to be compatible with multiple accounts and flexible enough to grow alongside your financial complexity.

-Dealing with the massive, metaphysical megastructure that is our economy can be overwhelming, so it is important to have your own finances down to a science for as long as we live in a numerical world.
+Dealing with the massive, metaphysical megastructure that is our economy can be daunting, but having your own finances down to a science is one of the best defenses for as long as we live in a numerical world.

-This tool aims to make personal financial maintenance effortless: you simply drop your emailed bank statements into the application, and it automatically parses, categorizes, and logs them into a clean, standardized Excel spreadsheet.

 ## Core Features